du-top/SojCompare/README.md

 The project needs permission to create files and subdirectories in the directory in which it runs in.

+# Implementation
+The main file ```CodeWikiComparison.py``` initializes and calls different implementations of the ```Comparison``` class.
+They all compare the source code with a wiki page.
+Some provide more functions as that.

+## Psionics
+Creates and compares instances of the ```Power``` class.

+## Perks
+Creates and compares instances of the ```Perk``` class.

+## Chems
+Creates and compares instances of the ```Chem``` class.
+When the code is analyzed, another part of the code is downloaded and analyzed.
+That part contains the recipes to create chemicals.
+Only the ones with a recipe are relevant for the wiki.
+A text file with chemicals with recipe that are not defined in the wiki will be output to the file chems_output.txt in the correct wiki format.

+## Drinks
+Creates and compares instances of the ```Drink``` class.
+When the code is analyzed, another part of the code is downloaded and anlyzed.
+That part contains the recipes to create drinks.
+A text file with drinks that are not defined in the wiki will be output to the file drinks_output.txt, in the correct wiki format, although some columns of the wiki tables won't be used (strength in non-alocholic drinks, some descriptions).

 # Planned features
 There were first steps to create wiki table entries for missing